 Each of these are by Larry Melendez, of the Butterfly Clan from the village of Sitsom’ovi on First Mesa.
 They average by 5.5 inches tall and each is $30.
 From left to right, top to bottom: Two Qöqölö (yellow for south and black for north), frog, two different feathered Taawa/Sun, and a Hahai Wuuhti.
 (TUCSON)

 A Sootukwnangwu or Sky Deity by Leander Tenakhongva, 20.75 inches high to the feather tip and $185.
-A Kawaika or Laguna katsina by Nick Brokeshoulder.
-18.75 inches high to feather tips and $130.
-A Sakwa Matya or Blue Hand katsina by William Gashweseoma, 8.5 inches high to the top of the head and $75.
-(FIRST THREE IN SANTA FE).
-A large Sakwa Hon (Blue bear) by Nick Brokeshoulder, 17.5 inches to feather tips. $130.
-(TUCSON).
+(SANTA FE) An Anak’china or Longhair katsina by Ryon Polequaptewa.
+This one is 10.5 inches high to feather tip and $125.
+(SANTA FE) A Sakwa Matya or Blue Hand katsina by William Gashweseoma, 8.5 inches high to the top of the head and $75.
+(TUCSON)

 A Hahai’iwuuhti or Grandmother katsina by Eric Kayquoptewa.
 15 inches high to the top of her head and $160.
 (SANTA FE)